-RG 105.85 The ASIC Training Register is a register of training courses and authorised assessment services set up for our requirements for financial product advisers under RG 146.
-The ASIC Training Register is available on our website at www.asic.gov.au.
+RG 105.84 The ASIC Training Register is a register of training courses and authorised assessment services set up for our requirements for financial product advisers under RG 146.
+The ASIC Training Register is no longer current.
+For additional guidance see the ASIC Training Register page on the ASIC website.